-Fireweed holds the Mactung Project under terms of a definitive Asset Purchase Agreement signed with the Government of the Northwest Territories ("GNWT") and described in the Fireweed news releases dated February 28, 2023.
-Under the terms of the agreement, the GNWT sells the Mactung Project to Fireweed for a total price of C\$15,000,000 staged as follows:
+Fireweed acquired the Mactung Project under terms of a definitive Asset Purchase Agreement signed with the Government of the Northwest Territories ("GNWT") (see Fireweed news releases dated February 28, 2023 for details).
+Under the terms of the agreement, Fireweed purchased the Mactung Project for C\$5,000,000 plus a commitment to make additional payments totaling C\$10,000,000 staged as follows:

 - 1. Fireweed pays the GNWT the sum of \$1,500,000 upon execution of the binding LOI (paid); - 2.
-Fireweed will pay to GNWT an additional \$3,500,000 within 18 months after closing of the definitive agreement and transfer of the Mactung assets to Fireweed. - 3.
+Fireweed will pay the GNWT an additional \$3,500,000 within 18 months after closing of the definitive agreement and transfer of the Mactung assets to Fireweed (payment due on or before November 3, 2024). - 3.
 Fireweed will pay to GNWT an additional \$5,000,000 upon Fireweed announcing its intention to construct a mine on either the Mactung Project or any portion of the mineral property interests controlled by Fireweed in the Yukon, commonly known as the Macmillan Pass project; and - 4.
-Fireweed will pay to GNWT an additional \$5,000,000 upon Fireweed announcing its intention to construct a mine on the Mactung Project.
+Fireweed will pay the GNWT an additional \$5,000,000 upon Fireweed announcing its intention to construct a mine on the Mactung Project.

-Closing of the final definitive agreement will occur upon completion of the transfer of the Mactung Project assets to Fireweed.
-Mactung carries an existing NSR Royalty of 4% which is held by a third party, 2% of which can be purchased at any time for \$2.5M.
+Mactung carries an existing NSR Royalty of 4% which is held by a third party, 2% of which can be purchased at any time for \$2,500,000.